-The UK’s Independent called it “exhilarating,” The New York Times’s Sandra Blakeslee called it “audacious, enchanting, often hilarious.”
-The neuroscientist Adrian Owen just called it one of the “Top 10 Books about Consciousness” in The Guardian.
+The UK’s Independent called it “exhilarating,” The New York Times’s Sandra Blakeslee called it “audacious, enchanting, often hilarious” and neuroscientist Adrian Owen in The Guardian called it one of the “Top Ten Books about Consciousness“.
 My Mom called it “long.”
-Click here for more reviews.
+More reviews below.

-Click here for a short summary I wrote for The New Scientist.
+Click here for a short summary in The New Scientist.

 The Head Trip is a guide to the neuroscience and inner experience of waking, sleeping and dreaming.
 It is also a ridiculous attempt on my part to classify all the most elemental ways we are aware, which, as my friend Matt says, is like trying to stick Post-It notes on the ocean.